The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Results

-The static rankings and qualitative information from the arrest warrants suggests that the nodes in the ``Management'' cluster were key figures in the organisation.
-The dynamic rankings confirm this and show a high node importance that is maintained throughout, although small changes over time are also highlighted.
+Finally, individuals in the `Coordination' cluster show a high node importance that is maintained throughout, although small changes over time are also highlighted.
 For example, while all nodes in Figure~\ref{fig:comparison_nodes_mangement} had relatively high Katz centrality scores, node 2 (Figure~\ref{fig:comparison_nodes_mangement}(a)) -– a trafficker belonging to the same ‘Ndrangheta family as node 3 –- grew in importance in the first six months of the investigation while node 7 (Figure~\ref{fig:comparison_nodes_mangement}(c)) saw a small decline since July 2009, possibly as a consequence of losing node 3 as one of his main associates.
-Dynamic Katz centrality is also useful to identify actors with low static scores but consistent, yet limited, involvement throughout the investigation (Figure~\ref{fig:comparison_nodes_static}).
+Figure~\ref{fig:comparison_nodes_mangement}(b) shows node 4, who lived in Spain and mediated between Spanish suppliers and Italian traffickers throughout the investigation.
+Dynamic Katz centrality is also useful to identify actors with low static scores but sporadic, yet consistent, involvement throughout the investigation (Figure~\ref{fig:comparison_nodes_static}).